Choosing the right Music Producer

-Such a tricky subject, nowadays everyone is a producer when all you need is a laptop and some programs and presto ! you have a song, so why even bother looking for a producer who will probably charge most of your yearly savings to make just one song for you and in most cases, only talk to you again if you come up with the right budget?
+Such a tricky subject, Choosing the right Music producer when nowadays “everyone” is a producer, when all you need is a laptop and some programs and presto ! you have a song, so why even bother looking for a producer who will probably charge most of your yearly savings to make just one song for you and in most cases, only talk to you again if you come up with the right budget?

 The answer has many parts to it one of them being experience, knowledge and access to opening many doors musically that it can take years to learn and many hardships if you go on your own.

 The right producer will be able to manifest the 100% of your potential as an artist, he will push you to create the best possible music, to sing your heart out and will not rest until he feels you have a great hit song or album in your hands.
 A crappy producer will just look to fill his pockets with a check and move on.